telefonicaid/fiware-orion/docker/README.md

 > TIP: If you are trying these methods or run them more than once and come across an error saying that the container already exists you can delete it with `docker rm orion1`.
 If you have to stop it first do `docker stop orion1`.

-Keep in mind that if you use these commands you get access to the tags and specific versions of Orion.
-For example, you may use `fiware/orion-ld:0.22` instead of `fiware/orion-ld` in the following commands if you need that particular version.
+Keep in mind that if you use these commands you get access to the tags and specific versions of Orion-LD.
+For example, you may use `fiware/orion-ld:1.0.0` instead of `fiware/orion-ld` in the following commands if you need that particular version.
 If you do not specify a version you are pulling from `latest` by default.

 ### 2A.
 MongoDB is on localhost